-- Creating product description and training materials
+- Creating product descriptions and training materials

 That’s 12 steps to do before your new product is ready to be sold at large!

-Whether you announce new products annually, quarterly, monthly or periodically, doesn’t matter as much as having a pipeline stocked and ready for new product announcements on time.
+Whether you announce new products annually, quarterly, monthly, or periodically, doesn’t matter as much as having a pipeline stocked and ready for new product announcements on time.